Best Fish for Freshwater Aquarium: Top 20 Species for Beginners (2026)

 • Keep in groups of 5+

-• VERY active – need swimming room
+• VERY active — need adequate swimming room

 • Tolerate wide temperature range

-• Eat flake food readily
+• Eat flake food readily; easy to feed

 9. Cherry Barb – Peaceful and Pretty